-Tackling the backlog: solutions to NC's thousands of untested rape kits
+Tackling The Backlog: Solutions To NC's Thousands Of Untested Rape Kits

 "We get it back so we can arrest the folks that are committing these crimes," Sheriff Barnes says.

-At the State Crime Lab it costs about $700 to process a kit, but the turnaround for results is about 7 months.
+At the State Crime Lab it costs about $700 to process a kit, but the turnaround for results can take several months.

 Attorney General Josh Stein says he wants to outsource the old kits and reduce the testing time for new kits.